ishan1701/learning_project/learning_asyncio/README.md

 ### await
 This keyword is used to wait the subroutine to complete.
 Note that to await should be used with async defined.
+This keyword is used to pause the execution of the subroutine until the awaited task is completed.
+So this will pause the main subroutine until the awaited task is completed.

+### **Behavior**

+1. When Python encounters await some_task():
+2. The coroutine yields control to the event loop.
+3. The event loop can switch to other tasks while waiting.
+4. Once some_task() finishes, execution resumes right after the await.
+5. **If all tasks are independent, you shouldn’t await the long task first in a sequential way — that blocks other tasks.**
 ```aiignore
     async def run_task_c(sleep_time: int) -> str:
     start_time = datetime.now()